Octavian-ai/mac-graph/log.md

 The successful station property model does no better than random guessing.
 I'm exploring a range of extra operators to make this task possible.

+#### Thoughts
+- The problem is the network cannot formulate the query (test this!)
+- I believe that it's easy in embedding to detect none-exists as you can just set two bits on the records vs other records and amplify it using non-linearity.
+- You don't need extra indicator row since every bit of unused vocab is one such row.
+- Larger vocab = diluting down the attention >> maybe that is why it improves station properties

+#### Proof points

 - Commit `e820ae9`
 	- Increasing `--memory-transform-layers` from 1 to many (e.g. 13) seems to help
 	- 66% after 10k steps, then plateaus (earlier similar code seen achieving 70% after 3hrs)